Approximate Functionals in Hypercomplex Kohn-Sham Theory: Theory

 where $\{e_1, e_2, \cdots, e_n\}$ are a basis of dimension $n$ in a Clifford algebra, such that \cite{HC1989,CA2019}

 and $\{\phi_{p}^{\sigma,\mu}\}$ are a set of real functions.
 The conjugate hypercomplex of Eq \ref{eq:orb_hc} takes the form of

-The HCKS orbitals are a set of general KS orbitals of high dimension, and the determinant constructed by occupied HCKS orbitals is called the HCKS determinant.
+The determinant constructed by the HCKS orbitals is called the HCKS determinant.

-Although the HCKS orbitals and HCKS determinant are hypercomplex, the resulting density and kinetic energy are real, which can be obtained by inserting Eq \ref{eq:orb_hc} into Eqs \ref{eq:rho_KS} and \ref{eq:Ts_KS} respectively.
+Although the HCKS orbitals and HCKS determinant are hypercomplex, the corresponding density and kinetic energy are real, which can be obtained by inserting Eq \ref{eq:orb_hc} into Eqs \ref{eq:rho_ks} and \ref{eq:Ts_ks}, respectively.
 They are

 and